 We believe that the cornerstone of superior athletic performance is sound fundamentals, and with our hands-on instruction we build that foundation into success.
 We have teamed with some of the best local coaches to give you and your children the highest quality instruction for a solid foundation of baseball & softball techniques & instruction, key elements in developing athletes to higher levels.
 Listed here is our team of professionals who love to impart their knowledge and experience to you and your children in their coaching and training.
 Sign up for lessons from one of our professional instructors by calling us at 865-288-3624.

 Tony has Major League experience, previously playing for the Chicago Cubs, Arizona Diamondbacks and Los Angeles Angels.
-Currently, Campana plays for the Rieleros de Aguascientes of the Mexican Baseball League.
-In 2017, he was named American Association Defensive Player of the Year.
+Most recently, he played for the Rieleros de Aguascientes of the Mexican Baseball League.
+A speedy centerfielder, Tony was named American Association Defensive Player of the Year in 2017.
 Tony played college ball at the University of Cincinnati.
+He was drafted by the Chicago Cubs in the 13th round of the 2008 MLB Draft.

 Bill played at Robert E. Lee High School, from 1978-1981.
 He was named All District, All Region and All State.
 He pitched at Auburn University from 1981-1983, lettering both years.
 He went on to play at Faulkner University 1984-1986, winning two National Christian College Athletic Association World Series.
 Bill was named Most Valuable Player.